RePOSE: Fast 6D Object Pose Refinement via Deep Texture Rendering: RePOSE: Fast 6D Object Pose Refinement

 RePOSE projects the 3D mesh onto to the image plane using a pinhole camera projection function $\pi$ (homogeneous to inhomogeneous coordinate conversion).
 Specifically, we map the vertex $\mathbf{V}_n$ to $\mathbf{v} \in \mathbb{R}^{2}$ using eq \ref{eq:projection}.

 The vertex deep textures $\mathbf{C}_n \in \mathbb{R}^{3}$ are learnable and computed using a 2-layer fully-connected network.
 The deep texture at each pixel is calculated by rasterization using the deep textures $\mathbf{C}_n$ in barycentric coordinates $w$ as shown in \Cref{fig:rasterize}.
-This operation can be parallelized using a GPU and our custom implementation takes less than $1$ ms to render $\mathbf{F}_\text{rend}$. $\mathbf{F}_{\text{rend}}(x,y)$ at a pixel location $(x,y)$ is computed as follows:
+This operation can be parallelized using a GPU.
+Our custom implementation of the \cite{kato2018renderer}'s renderer takes less than $1$ ms to render $\mathbf{F}_\text{rend}$. $\mathbf{F}_{\text{rend}}(x,y)$ at a pixel location $(x,y)$ is computed as follows:

 where the triangular face index $n$ corresponding to the pixel $p_n$ at $(x, y)$ is found by ray tracing and $w_i$ is the normalized barycentric weight corresponding to the coordinates $(x, y)$ inside the triangle (\Cref{fig:rasterize}).
 Simply put, the rendered deep feature $\mathbf{F}_{\text{rend}}(x,y)$ is a linear combination of deep textures of the three projected vertices.